lagrz/wirecashServiceLocations/README.md

     METHODS:
     ------------------
     first                   Calls the paginator to move to the first page last                    Calls the paginator to move to the last page next                    Calls the paginator to move to the next page back                    Calls the paginator to move to the previous page page                    Move to specified page number
     totalPages              Returns the total number of pages available currentPage             Returns the current page number
-    getCurrentPageData   Returns an array with `ServiceLocation` objects in it
+    getCurrentPageData      Returns an array with `ServiceLocation` objects in it changeSearchConditions  Change the search params used by the pager object

 jQuery listenable events triggered on the container element: